Zion to the Grand Canyon: The Ultimate Road Trip

 75 Miles

-Though Zion National Park is one of the most popular national parks in the country, the decision to restrict car traffic within Zion Canyon has kept it a picturesque place to explore.
+Though Zion National Park is one of the most popular national parks in the country, restricting car traffic within Zion Canyon has kept it a picturesque place to explore.
 From March through November and during the holidays in December, daily shuttles run through the Zion Canyon Drive, giving visitors front-door access to all the “must-see” spots.
 The park entrance and first shuttle stop are within walking distance from anywhere in Springdale, so leave your car where it is and stretch your legs before the main event.
-First-time visitors will inevitably want to check out the Emerald Pools or the vertigo-inducing Angel’s Landing trails, but we suggest you stay flexible, hopping off the shuttle wherever others choose to stay on to find a trail or experience that offers a degree of solitude.
-You really can’t go wrong, no matter where you decide to roam.
+First-time visitors will inevitably want to check out the Emerald Pools or the vertigo-inducing Angels Landing trails.
+Still, we suggest you stay flexible and hop off the shuttle when others choose to stay on, or find a trail/experience that offers some solitude.

 Where to Stay